s2ward/tibia/npc/Thais/Walter,_The_Guard.md

 Walter, The Guard: I am a guard and proud of it.
 Player: marvik / druid
 Walter, The Guard: Marvik is the great druid of the local guild.
 You’ll find him by climbing up the citywalls at the east.
-Player: ass / fuck / shit / idiot / stupid / fag / lunatic / tyrant
+Player: ass / fuck / shit / idiot / stupid / homophobic word / lunatic / tyrant
 Walter, The Guard: Take this!
 Player: banor
 Walter, The Guard: Praise Banor!
 May the great warrior be with us!